MicrosoftDocs/ai-builder/ai-builder-docs/manage-model.md

 ## Edit model name

 1. At the top of the page, select **Settings**.
-2. In the Model settings pane on the right, under **Model name**, enter a different name.
+2. In the Model settings pane on the right, under **Name**, enter a different name.
+Depending on your AI model type, you may need to first select the **General** section.
 3. Select **Save** to finalize the change.

 ## Create a new version